 Therefore, it will impact various companies who rely on cross-marketing in their business model.

 This bill will allow those businesses that operate online and are directly connected with their consumers to give a single method (email) for consumers to contact them.
-Generally, it is less hectic from what originally required of entities under California data privacy law 2020.
+Generally, it is less rigorous than what was originally required of entities under the CCPA.
 It also includes an additional method and a toll-free number.

 A few items are under consideration.
 However, the amendments cover a wide range of items, that incorporate, data brokers to register with the attorney general (AB 1202), requirements for parents/guardians of children under 13 to take consent for social media accounts, requiring business using facial recognition to disclose the usage at all relevant locations (AB 1281).
 The amendments also allow a business to differently treat the consumers who have exercised privacy rights if related to the value provided by the business (AB 1355).

-The amendments listed down below were rejected and will not modify the California data privacy law 2020.
+The amendments listed down below were rejected and will not modify the CCPA.